-Ferry schedules from Aegina to Athens*
+Ferry from Aegina to Athens (Piraeus)

+Is there a ferry from Aegina to Athens (Piraeus)?

 What is the distance between Aegina and Athens (Piraeus)?

 The distance between Aegina and the port of Piraeus is 15 nautical miles (around 28 km).